bradwood/yappt/README.md

 * curses/ncurses

 ## Input
 Input is YAML.
 See [INPUT.md](INPUT.md) for details.

 ## Issues and outstanding tasks

-There are a few...
+There are a few... chiefly because I hacked this thing together for my own use, rather than aspiring to build anything like hardened production-ready software.

 ### Test coverage
 Right now, it's pretty much non-existant.
-I knocked this up for my own use and it works for me.
+It works for me and, if it works for you too then I'll be pleased.
 I may add some tests when time/inclination permits, but for now, it is what it is.

-I've tested it only on MacOS running under iTerm2.
+I've manually tested it only on MacOS running under iTerm2.
 YMMV if you try it under another terminal client or setup.
-Let me know if this is an issue.
+Raise an issue if you wish to, but please do-so on [GitLab](https://gitlab.com/bradwood/yappt) and nowhere else.

 ### Todo